Democrats' hopes rest on Biden in high-stakes debate

 "Biden at least has to hold his own so panic doesn't set in for Democrats," said Cal Jillson, a political scientist at Southern Methodist University in Texas.
 "They don't want to lose two in a row."

 The 42-year-old Ryan is a seven-term congressman and chairman of the House of Representatives Budget Committee.
-With his sole debate experience coming in congressional contests in Wisconsin, he has been happy to raise expectations for Biden's performance.
+With debate experience only in congressional contests in Wisconsin, he has been happy to raise expectations for Biden's performance.

 "Sure it's a nervous situation.
 Joe Biden's one of the most experienced debaters we have in modern politics," Ryan said.
 "But the Achilles' heel he has is President Obama's record."